nildt/ncid-client-py/README.md

 ## General
 It should show the CallerId of an incoming call
+Runs as Daemon in the background

 ## How
 Just start it

 ## Intention
-* Fast notification of call
+* Notification of an incoming call...

 ## To do
 *	A lot :D